noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [...]

-[Someone who moves the way I want, someone who talks the way I want...They’re no fun at all.
+[Someone who moves the way I want, someone who talks the way I want...
+They’re no fun at all.
 It’s as if I’m just playing with a doll...
 It isn’t fun at all.]

 [I-It feels like I can somehow understand... though it feels like I can’t...]